 Monitor and Moderate Alcohol Consumption

 If alcohol is being served at the holiday party, management should communicate to staff that drinking shall be in moderation and that excessive alcohol consumption will not be tolerated.
 Businesses should consider limiting the number of drinks served or the length of time during which alcoholic beverages are provided.
 In addition, non-alcoholic beverage alternatives should be readily available throughout the festivities.
 In addition, plenty of food should be provided and businesses may want to consider having entertainment, a game, or activity to ensure that drinking isn’t the focus of the event.

-While the holiday season is a time to celebrate employees and express gratitude for hard work, it does not come without the risk of liability.
+While the holiday season is a time to celebrate employees and express gratitude for their hard work, it does not come without the risk of liability.
 It is important that businesses take proactive measures to protect the staff from the risk of injury as well as the business from harmful litigation.
 The Long Island business lawyers at Blodnick Fazio & Clark are experienced in all aspects of business law, commercial litigation, and employment law.
 Our attorneys assist businesses in developing policies to limit liability and protect their interests.
 For more information or to schedule a consultation with our Long Island business lawyers, call (516) 280-7105 for our Nassau County law office or (631) 669-6300 for our Suffolk County law office.